dwellman8940/playit-setup-script/README.md

 ## Managing the service
 To manage any service on Linux under systemd, you use the `systemctl` command.
-- To stop the playit service, run `sudo systemctl stop playit`.
+- To stop the playit service, run `systemctl stop playit`.
-- To start the playit service, run `sudo systemctl start playit`.
+- To start the playit service, run `systemctl start playit`.
-- To restart the playit service, run `sudo systemctl restart playit`.
+- To restart the playit service, run `systemctl restart playit`.
 - To view the status of the playit service, run `systemctl status playit`.

 For more information on the systemctl command, see [this article](https://www.digitalocean.com/community/tutorials/how-to-use-systemctl-to-manage-systemd-services-and-units) on DigitalOcean, or the [man page](https://www.man7.org/linux/man-pages/man1/systemctl.1.html).